 Get Involved / Display Gardens

-What Is An American Daylily Society Display Garden or Daylily City?
+What Is An American Daylily Society Historical Display Garden?

-The purpose of an American Daylily Society Historic Daylily Display Garden is to educate the visitor about historic daylily species and cultivars, their beauty, and how then can be used effectively in landscapes.
+The purpose of an American Daylily Society Historical Daylily Display Garden is to educate the visitor about historical daylily species and cultivars, their beauty, and how then can be used effectively in landscapes.

 You can apply ONLINE below, or if you would like to print and mail your forms, please download and mail the appropriate document below.

 - Although the number of daylily cultivars is not set, the garden must include a wide variety of daylilies (e.g., diploids and tetraploids; full, round, and spiders; small, miniatures, and large flowers; and eyes and selfs) from a number of hybridizers.
-For Historic Daylily Display Gardens, it is recommended that the garden contain a minimum of 50-100 historic daylily cultivars and species.
+For Historical Daylily Display Gardens, it is recommended that the garden contain a minimum of 50-100 historical daylily cultivars and species.

 - The garden must be well maintained (i.e., water, fertilizer, mulch, etc.) and relatively free of weeds.
 The growing conditions and culture should show daylilies to their maximum potential.